 • Non-Science Course Prerequisites: Yes

 Due to the COVID-19 situation, Pacific is accepting online courses for all prerequisites completed in spring 2020 through fall 2022.
-Pacific encourages students to enroll in courses physically at an institution if there is an option to do so.
 Courses must be completed with a letter grade, as pass/no pass or credit/no credit is not acceptable.

 • Science Course Prerequisites with Labs: No